-In Texas Hold'em poker you have to remember a few important things when determining both your final poker hand and the poker hand that wins the pot.
+To figure out your best 5-card poker hand in Texas Hold'em poker you have to remember a few things.
+Both when determining your final poker hand and the poker hand that wins the pot.

-- The Royal Flush is the highest possible winning hand in Texas Holdem poker.
+The Best Poker Hands Ever: The Royal Flush is always ranked as the top winning hands in poker.
 A straight flush is the next highest followed by quads (four-of-a-kind), a Full House and so on.
-See our full poker hand rankings page for more.

 Common Texas Holdem Winning Hands Scenarios, Explained!